I am a bit of a study in contrasts.

 I was educated at the Royal Military College of Canada, obtaining both an Honours degree in Military and Strategic Studies and a Master’s of Defense Studies.
 I recently also completed a Graduate Certificate in Creative Writing from Humber College.

-I’ve written a novel, “This Shall Be a House of Peace” (Dundurn Press, 2019) and a history, “Blood Washing Blood: Afghanistan’s Hundred-Year War” (Dundurn Press, 2020).
+I’ve written two novels, “This Shall Be a House of Peace” (Dundurn Press, 2019) and “Every Arm Outstretched” (Double Dagger, 2020) as well as a history, “Blood Washing Blood: Afghanistan’s Hundred-Year War” (Dundurn Press, 2021).
 I also edited “Mindful of Our Ancient Valour” (Double Dagger, 2019), as well as the literary journal “Blood & Bourbon” on a regular basis.

 I currently split my writing efforts between long-form prose and screenwriting